jayber-dev/warehouse-managment/README.md

 # warehouse-managment
-built for: Technion Dormitories for their needs by the client request \n Built by: Evgeny Bershadsky
+built for: Technion Dormitories for their needs by the client request
+Built by: Evgeny Bershadsky

 source code: